 Before you can start blogging, you need to install WordPress (blogging platform).
 This section will cover the WordPress installation to your domain.
 If you don’t want to read this, you can scroll down and watch the video – it explains all the necessary steps.

 Once you have completed the registration and your hosting account has been verified (It can take 10 – 20 minutes until your account is fully approved, so grab a coffee or a tea and sit back!), you will receive set up tutorials and AMP (Account Management Portal) log in information in your email box.

-You install WordPress to your domain via the AMP.
+You are able to install WordPress to your domain via the AMP.
 Simply create a new username and password and log in.
 Once you are logged in, go to “AMP Home” and start installing your blog:

-Under “Tools and Resources” you need to click “Create a new website” and choose “WordPress software”.
+Under “Your account” you need to click “Install popular software” and choose “WordPress software”.
 Once you have done that, you’ll see a large table where you can choose different website/blogging platforms, but WordPress is by far the best for blogs and bloggers.

 Now you are almost ready, but before you can start blogging you need to fill in a few details about your new blog:

 Site Description – Your blog description